gauravjangid04/salesforce-devops/README.md

 # salesforce-devops

-This repository contains the configurations and steps to build the pipelines on gitlab repositries.
+This repository contains the configurations and steps to build the pipelines on gitlab repositories.

 salesforce devops content